How To Track Tasks & Keep Clients Happy

 Timelines are an often-overlooked component of planning.
 These are estimates that will help you determine and promote timely deliveries for everything you do.

 When you track your tasks, you gain insight regarding the time it takes to deliver your services.
 Thus, you’ll find it easier to create an accurate timeline for your team and clients.

 Every service provider wants to give their clients the world.
 But unfortunately, focusing on tasks outside of the scope of your services could set you up for failure.

-Stick with the services you offer.
+After having niched down, stay strong and stick with the services you offer.
 It’s ideal to deliver perfection in what you know rather than taking on unnecessary risk.
 So don’t be afraid to say “no” if something is outside of your realm of expertise.

 9. Don’t take on too many clients

 Understand your capabilities.
 There are only so many hours in a day.
 While you might be efficient, you need to determine the workload you can handle.